dIoMeDs/stegos-website/content/news/2019/10/mainnet-beta-3-and-150k-bounty.md

 draft: false
 ---

-# Stegos News: Mainnet Beta 3 Launch and $150k Bounty and Hackathon

 # Dear Stegos Community,

 Big news this week.
 The devs have released the next beta version of mainnet: Mainnet Beta 3.
 This will be the final test version of mainnet before our release.
 You can read the full release notes [here](https://github.com/stegos/stegos/releases/tag/v0.14).